deep-anchor19/capstone_project_whisky_food_recommender/README.md

 ## Limitations ##
-Since the majority of whiskies are from Scotland, the recommended is more likely to recommend whiskies from Scotland compared to whiskies from other regions.
+Since the majority of whiskies are from Scotland, the recommender is more likely to recommend whiskies from Scotland compared to whiskies from other regions.

 The food database might be inadequate as it was a self-created file based on internet research.